 - Oats: For these oatmeal cookies, I use and recommend old-fashioned whole oats.
 They provide the ultimate hearty, chewy, thick texture we love!

 - Eggs: Room temperature eggs preferred.
 Good rule of thumb: always use room temperature eggs when using room temperature butter.

 - Chocolate: Though chocolate chips work just fine, if you want big chunks of melty chocolate, use pure baking chocolate.
 See Best Chocolate to Use in the blog post above.
 I prefer semi-sweet or bittersweet chocolate here.
 Chop chocolate into chunks around the same size or slightly larger than chocolate chips.

 - Be sure to check out my top 5 cookie baking tips AND these are my 10 must-have cookie baking tools.

 - Adapted from Loaded Oatmeal Cookies (The original recipe base.
 If you’d like to make them that way, follow that recipe and use 1 an 1/2 cups chopped chocolate instead of the listed multiple add-ins).
-Recipe originally published on Sally’s Baking Addiction in 2015.
+Recipe originally published on Sally’s Baking Recipes in 2015.